Alan Tanksley: New York Interior Designer

 On this episode of The Chaise Lounge, Nick chats with Alan Tanksley, a New York Interior Designer.
 Alan talks about his killer NYC view, building his business, and the value he sees in PR.

 Alan Tanksley is dialing in from his desk in New York City, which overlooks Madison Square Park.
-His favorite room in his house is the bedroom, where he begins and ends his day.
-Alan also enjoys a meals at his favorite restaurant, The Clock Tower Restaurant.
-When asked about beer, wine, or a cocktail, Alan responded with, ‘Yes!” as he is a fan of the perfect Manhattan, New Zealand Cabernets, and IPAs.
+His favorite room in his house is his bedroom, where he begins and ends his day.
+Alan also enjoys a meal at his favorite restaurant, The Clock Tower Restaurant.
+When asked about beer, wine, or a cocktail, Alan responded with, ‘Yes!” as he is a fan of them all: the perfect Manhattan, New Zealand Cabernets, and IPAs.
 And if he wasn’t an interior designer, Alan thought he may be involved in historic preservation.

 Alan grew up in a family with no connection to interior design.
 He thought he may be an architect, but was weeded out of the program at Arizona State.
 He then discovered interior architecture, which was perfectly suited for him.
 After bouncing from Arizona, to San Francisco, Alan eventually ended up in New York where Albert Hadley gave him a shot.